shubham-brideside/TBSCRM-Backend/frontend-pipelines-api.md

 ### Integration Tips
 1. **Authentication:** Include whatever auth headers your app already uses for other API calls.
-2. **Default stages:** New pipelines ship with the default sequence (Lead In → Number Received → Call Done → Follow Up → Meeting Schedule → Meeting Done → Negotiation started → Contract Shared).
+2. **Default stages:** New pipelines ship with the default sequence (Lead In → Qualified → Contact Made → Follow Up → Meeting Scheduled → Meeting Done → Diversion).
 Update or reorder as needed via the stages endpoints.
 3. **Soft delete:** Pipelines set `isDeleted=true` when deleted without `hard=true`; listings automatically exclude them.
 4. **Error handling:** read `success` flag and message.
 For validation errors the message includes the field issue.
 5. **Reordering:** after drag-and-drop, post the list of stage IDs in the new order; the backend persists the new `stage_order`.